bytesunite/li-react-fullstack-site/ch-4-connect-front-and-back-end/4-6-create-upvote-button.md

 Next we will create a button to increment an article's upvote value with help of axios.
 1. Create a button on the *ArticlePage* with a value of "Upvote"
-2. Add an *onClick()" prop to the button and provide a handler function named "onUpvoteClicked"
+2. Add an *onClick* prop to the button and provide a handler function named "onUpvoteClicked"
-3. rename the variable returned from the *useLoaderData* to "initialUpvotes" to prevent name conflicts. `const { upvotes : initialUpvotes, comments } = useLoaderData();`
+3. rename the variable returned from the *useLoaderData* hook to "initialUpvotes" to prevent name conflicts. `const { upvotes : initialUpvotes, comments } = useLoaderData();`
 4. import the *useState* hook.
-Initialize a new state variable named "upvotes" with a setter "setUpvotes" and initialize it with "initialUpvotes". `const [upvotes, setUpvotes] = useState[initialUpvotes];`
+After the call to the *useLoaderData* hook, create a new state variable named "upvotes" with a setter "setUpvotes" and initialize it with "initialUpvotes". `const [upvotes, setUpvotes] = useState[initialUpvotes];`
 5. make sure the paragraph displaying upvotes uses the new state variable. `&lt;p>This article has {upvotes} upvotes!&lt;/p>`
-6.  create the handler function, "onUpvoteClicked" for the button click.
-This function will make an axios.post request and use the returned data to call the state setter `setUpvotes()` to update the state variable.
+6.  create the handler function, "onUpvoteClicked" for the button click within the component function.
+This function will make an axios.post request and use the returned data to call the state setter `setUpvotes()` to update the upvotes state variable.

-Add an *onClick* prop to the button which will be an async function that makes an axios POST request to increment upvotes for the current article.
-We also need to make sure the upvotes value is updated on the page so the *useState* hook is imported and used to store changes to the article upvotes.
-After the loader returns the upvotes & comments from the *useLoaderData* hook we will create a new state value for the article upvotes.

 <span style="color:gray;font-size:smaller;">front-end/src/pages/ArticlePage.jsx</span><br>
 <pre><code>import { useState } from 'react';